| I. |

 999 innings pitched, that team will drop from 4 points to 1 point in ERA.

-The team that would have gotten 3 points, will not get 4, etc.) If
+The team that would have gotten 3 points, will get 4, etc.) If

 TWO teams finish with less than 1000 IP, the team with the least amount of